Kentucky Local Food Systems Summit

 Summit registration and check-in with coffee and pastries.

 Welcome to the 7th annual Kentucky Local Food Systems Summit!
+Welcome + Overview of Day, Ashton Potter (The Food Connection) and Leandra Forman (FoodChain)

 Enjoy coffee, tea, or water.